tanishchavaan/bmi/README.md

 # BMI (JAVA)

 This BMI Calculator is a simple Java console application that takes user input for age, gender, weight, and height, then calculates and displays their Body Mass Index (BMI).
-Based on the BMI value, the program provides personalized health feedback with fun emojis to keep it engaging! 🏋️‍♂️🍏
+Based on the BMI value, the program provides personalized health feedback with fun emojis to keep it engaging! 🏋️‍♂️🍏<br>

-Features:
+Features:<br>
-✅ Accepts user input for age, gender, weight (kg), and height (cm).
+✅ Accepts user input for age, gender, weight (kg), and height (cm).<br>
-✅ Converts height from centimeters to meters for correct BMI calculation.
+✅ Converts height from centimeters to meters for correct BMI calculation.<br>
-✅ Uses the BMI formula:
+✅ Uses the BMI formula:<br>

 𝐵
 𝑀